chaunnybby7/codequiz/README.md

 I built a timed coding quiz with multiple-choice questions.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.

-## User Story

-AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers

 ## What you will find on my website:

 __Step 1__: Click on `<start quiz>`